Orland0x/Whiptail/README.md

 As a team we will continually post competition questions, therefore allowing users to slowly build up (or destroy!) their reputation.
 Our scoring algorithm will be weakly negative sum which, over a long enough time period, should be an effective system for differentiating good forecasters from average ones.
 The chance of qualifying for the paid forecasting team would be a strong motivator in itself for entering these competitions, however we have considered extra incentives like prizes that are paid from the DAO treasury - somewhat like a football team investing in young talent.
 The core idea here is to use verifiable events to find people that are strong at forecasting un-verifiable events and record this through an on chain score.

+### Reputation Score ALgorithm

+The gain in reputation that one should gain for a good prediction should be a function of both the difficulty of the prediction and the quality of the prediction.
+A good measure of the difficulty of prediction is he average distance of all entrants from the true answer.
+For the quality of a specific prediction, some function of the distance of the prediction from the true answer.
+The functional family plotted below is one possible option here that can be adjisted to fit the requirements specified above.
 ![alt text](https://github.com/orlandothefraser/Whiptail/blob/main/media/predictionCurve.png)

 ![\Large x=\frac{-b\pm\sqrt{b^2-4ac}}{2a}](https://latex.codecogs.com/svg.latex?\Large&space;x=\frac{-b\pm\sqrt{b^2-4ac}}{2a})